- For years SAP has stated that SAP ‘s integrated suite offers a lower TCO.

 The Truth About S/4HANA’s Changes and Innovation?

-S/4HANA has a new database schema and its code has been rewritten, but it is simply not possible to view S/4HANA as a “new” application.
+S/4HANA has a new database schema, and its code has been rewritten, but it is simply not possible to view S/4HANA as a “new” application.
 It is ECC with some housekeeping changes that are more internally focused than things that the customer will notice.
 Secondly, it does not use Fiori (the new UI) nearly as much as it uses the same old SAPGUI.
-Analysis of the code between ECC and S/4HANA shows 90%+ overlap between the two systems.
+Analysis of the code between ECC and S/4HANA shows a 90%+ overlap between the two systems.
 How can such an overlap translate into S/4HANA being considered an entirely new product for upgrade reasons?